Lombiq/HipChat-to-Microsoft-Teams-Migration-Utility/Readme.md

 ## Running the app

 If you're a .NET developer then grab the latest source and run the app from the source (you'll need at least VS 2017 and 2.2 of the .NET Core SDK).
-Otherwise download the latest release from [GitHub](https://github.com/Lombiq/HipChat-to-Microsoft-Teams-Migration-Utility/releases).
+Otherwise download the latest release from [GitHub](https://github.com/Lombiq/HipChat-to-Microsoft-Teams-Migration-Utility/releases) and run the exe file in the zip.
+Be sure to check the full usage guide below.

 ## Usage